kq-li/injury-visualization/README.md

 Usage
 	The user would first be presented with a heatmap of the United States correlating location (state) to number of injuries by default.
 (This can be changed through a dropdown box to display location vs. average duration of absence, for example.)
 Additionally, hovering over a state will display additional information about the current state and dataset.
 Clicking on states will bring up statistics and more graphs below the heatmap.
+Right click on one state and left click on another to choose the states for comparison.
 By clicking on two states, the user can see a side-by-side comparison of both states.

 Technical Details